Sahabzada Mehboob Sultan: Political career

-Sultan was elected to the National Assembly of Pakistan from Constituency NA-91 (Jhang-VI) as a candidate of Pakistan Muslim League (Q) (PML-Q) in 2002 Pakistani general election.
+Sultan was elected to the National Assembly of Pakistan from Constituency NA-91 (Jhang-VI) as a candidate of Pakistan Muslim League (Q) (PML-Q) in the 2002 Pakistani general election.
 He received 53,545 votes and defeated Faisal Saleh Hayat.

-He was re-elected to the National Assembly from Constituency NA-91 (Jhang-VI) as a candidate of PML-Q in 2008 Pakistani general election.
+He was re-elected to the National Assembly from Constituency NA-91 (Jhang-VI) as a candidate of PML-Q in the 2008 Pakistani general election.
 He received 75,803 votes and defeated Atta Ullah Khan, a candidate Pakistan Peoples Party (PPP).

-He ran for the seat of the National Assembly from Constituency NA-91 (Jhang-III) as a candidate of Pakistan Muslim League (N) (PML-N) in 2013 Pakistani general election, but was unsuccessful.
+He ran for the seat of the National Assembly from Constituency NA-91 (Jhang-III) as a candidate of Pakistan Muslim League (N) (PML-N) in the 2013 Pakistani general election, but was unsuccessful.
 He received 87,048 votes and lost the seat to Najaf Abbas Sial.

 In March 2018, he joined Pakistan Tehreek-e-Insaf (PTI).

-He was re-elected to the National Assembly from Constituency NA-114 (Jhang-I) as a candidate of PTI in 2018 Pakistani general election.
+He was re-elected to the National Assembly from Constituency NA-114 (Jhang-I) as a candidate of PTI in the 2018 Pakistani general election.
 He received 106,043 votes and defeated Faisal Saleh Hayat, a candidate Pakistan Peoples Party (PPP).

 On 5 October 2018, Sultan was inducted into the federal cabinet of Prime Minister Imran Khan and was appointed as Federal Minister for National Food Security and Research.

+He was re-elected to the National Assembly from NA-108 Jhang-I as an independent candidate supported by PTI in the 2024 Pakistani general election.
+He received 169,676 votes and defeated Faisal Saleh Hayat, a candidate of PML(N).